Tuchola

-Tuchola (/pl/; Tuchel; Tëchòlô) is a town in the Kuyavian-Pomeranian Voivodeship in northern Poland.
+Tuchola (/pl/; Tëchòlô; Tuchel) is a town in the Kuyavian-Pomeranian Voivodeship in northern Poland.
 The Pomeranian town, which is the seat of Tuchola County, had a population of 12,843 as of 31 December 2024.

 Geographical location

 Tuchola lies about 50 km north of Bydgoszcz, close to the Tuchola Forests.
 Forest areas to the east and north of the town form the protected area of Tuchola Landscape Park.